MilesBHuff/Pokedex/README.md

 #### Trunks of treevolutions

 Evolutions display correctly for both fully linear evolutions *and* 2-long branches of treevolutions.
-Treevolutions display a random path that can be randomly changed with a button.
-3-long branches are static, meaning that they are always wrong for Pokémon like, for example, Dustox.
+Treevolutions and 3-long branches display a random path that can be randomly changed with a button.
+A warning is also displayed for these.
 I might eventually implement a proper tree view.
 If I were to do this, I would probably do it in a modal, and replace the normal line view with a button to open that modal.

+One solution for 3-long branches could be to also work backwards from the current ID, instead of always working forward from the earliest evolution in the chain.

 #### Automated unit testing